koutnyt/koutnyt/README.md

 - 👋 Hi, I’m @koutnyt
 - 👀 I’m interested in fullstack
-- fun of tailwind, react, django, fastapi
+- fun of tailwind, react, fastapi and django
 <!--- 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...-->